-This week, we encourage people to get their flu jab.
+This week, we remind people there is still time to get their flu jab.

 The flu may not seem like a big deal to some – but it can lead to serious complications and illness, particularly in winter.

-And this is why Cheshire East Council and its partners are urging people to get their flu jab as soon as possible – with GPs and community pharmacies accepting appointments up until Christmas.
+And this is why Cheshire East Council is urging people to get their flu jab as soon as possible – with GPs and community pharmacies accepting appointments up until Christmas.

-Public Health England has identified that the people at increased risk of suffering from the flu are people over 65, pregnant women, people with underlying health conditions and parents of two and three-year-old children.
+Public Health England has identified that the people at increased risk of suffering from flu are people over 65, pregnant women, people with underlying health conditions and parents of two, three and four-year-old children.

 Health and social care workers are also urged to protect themselves, as well as their patients and clients by having the jab and many of them have already done so this year.

-Councillor Janet Clowes, Cheshire East’s Winter Wellbeing spokeswoman, said: “For most healthy people, flu is an unpleasant but usually self-limiting disease with recovery generally within a week.
+Councillor Janet Clowes, Cabinet member in charge of health in the community, said: “For most healthy people, flu is an unpleasant but usually self-limiting disease with recovery generally within a week.